mohanad-14/age-sex-adjusted-prevalence/README.md

 Divide the number of cases by each group's total population and then multiply that number by either 100, 1000, 10000, or 100000.
 This gives an age-sex specific rate per the chosen population size.

-This function uses a 10,000 population size.

 **Step 3: Choose a standard population**

 Find the percentage of the standard population for each age-sex group.

-Below are some examples of standard population:
+Below are some examples of standard populations:

 - The European Standard Population: https://www.opendata.nhs.scot/dataset/standard-populations